quat1024/garden/garden/now/index.md

 Yet another netizen's "now" page which will fall out-of-date within two weeks.

+## Jul 19, 2025

+Putting modded MC projects on hold for now due to... a family situation unfolding at home.

+For today's project, thinking about working on finally decomissioning the `highlysuspect.agency` blog engine, and getting all the old blog posts over here.

+My back feels better?

 ## Jul 16, 2025

 Went to Anthrocon.
 It was good!
 I need more time/energy to collect thoughts.